Carmen-China/carmen-china.github.io/index.md

 # Hey friends!
 ## Welcome to Carmen's Pages

 It is January 10th, 2019.
 Today is very cold.
-I made some soup after work and sit silent to watch the turial of github.
+I made some soup after work and is sitting silent to watch the turial of github.
 It is a pleasant website, I like it.

 As coders, they are equipped with a unique expression language.
 Cool.